NetEng-Pro/netwk-pro-web/legal/TERMS.md

 ### 5. Limitation of Liability

-To the fullest extent permitted by law, NetEng-Pro, its affiliates, members, and contributors shall not be liable for any direct, indirect, incidental, consequential, or punitive damages, including but not limited to data loss, loss of profits, or damages arising from reliance on or use of our platforms.
+To the fullest extent permitted by law, NetEng-Pro, its affiliates, owners, operators, and contributors shall not be liable for any direct, indirect, incidental, consequential, or punitive damages, including but not limited to data loss, loss of profits, or damages arising from reliance on or use of our platforms.

 ### 6. Indemnification

-By using NetEng-Pro's platforms, you agree to indemnify, defend, and hold harmless NetEng-Pro, its affiliates, members, and contributors from any claims, damages, liabilities, losses, or expenses (including legal fees) arising from or related to your use of our services.
+By using NetEng-Pro's platforms, you agree to indemnify, defend, and hold harmless NetEng-Pro, its affiliates, owners, operators, and contributors from any claims, damages, liabilities, losses, or expenses (including legal fees) arising from or related to your use of our services.

 ### 7. Governing Law and Jurisdiction

-Network Pro is an unincorporated nonprofit organization based in Arizona, United States.
+Network Pro is an unincorporated organization based in Arizona, United States.
 Any legal action or dispute arising from these Terms and Conditions shall be resolved exclusively in the courts of Maricopa County, Arizona, or the U.S. District Court for the District of Arizona.
 These Terms and